shirinarg/feeding-the-city-2020/README.md

-# Feeding the City Research Analysis
+# Toronto Garden Analysis
 Last updated: July 28, 2020

-A data analysis into sustainability and food security impacts in the context of COVID-19.
+A data analysis into food security impacts of Toronto gardeners in the context of COVID-19.

 In this repository, you will find:
 1. Dr. Sarah Elton's survey conducted on Toronto Gardeners in 2018.
 Both R markdown raw code and PDF file of R outputs are included.